raexera/yoru/.github/README.md

 + User preferences and default applications

-   In `rc.lua` there is a *Default Applications* section where user preferences and default applications are defined.
+   In `configuration/apps.lua` there is a *Default Applications* section where user preferences and default applications are defined.
    You should change those to your liking.

+   In `configuration/config.lua` there is a *Important Variable* which is used for weather widgets and github activity widgets.

-Note: For the weather widgets to work, you will also need to create an account on [openweathermap](https://openweathermap.org), get your key, look for your city ID, and set `openweathermap_key` and `openweathermap_city_id` accordingly.
+Note: For the weather widgets to work, you will also need to create an account on [openweathermap](https://openweathermap.org), get your key, look for your city ID and the coordinates, and set the key, city ID, and coordinates accordingly.

 </details>